-NWA meteorite - starting in the 1990's, a great bounty of meteorites started coming out of the Saharan Desert region of Northwest Africa.
+NWA meteorite - In the 1990's, a great bounty of meteorites started coming out of the Saharan Desert region of Northwest Africa.
 Tens of thousands of meteorites, of all types, were brought out of the desert by nomads and then sold to dealers across the world.
 Most of these meteorites were not collected in the field using scientific techniques and their exact find locations were not recorded.
 Furthermore, these meteorites changed hands several times before they arrived in labs for analysis.
 Due to this lack of exact location data, the Meteoritical Society has grouped all of these meteorites together under the "NWA" catalogue name, and each individual meteorite is assigned a number.
-Currently, there are almost 7000 meteorites that are classified as NWA.
+Currently, there are over 12000 meteorites that are classified as NWA.
 For a more detailed history of NWA meteorites, see the article "A Brief History of the Saharan Gold Rush."

 Peas - are tiny individual meteorites that are about the size of a pea or marble.
 This is typically seen with stony types of meteorites.
 Peas are usually small (3g or less), unbroken, and covered in fusion crust.
 Depending on the type, some meteorite peas are very rare and others are quite common.